-These days, there’s always something enchanted happening around Oranjestad.
-So, hop on board your free ride, day, or night, to enjoy it all to the max.
-You’ll soon see why this city is well on track to becoming the coolest capital in the Caribbean!
+There’s always something enchanted happening around Oranjestad.
+Visit day or night to discover why this little city is well on track to becoming the coolest capital in the Caribbean.

 The completely rejuvenated downtown core is a thing of beauty.
 It’s a gorgeous marriage of old and new replete with palm-lined pedestrian walkways, additional shops, and plazas, refreshed colonial buildings, and a renewed sense of local pride.
 Hop aboard the free eco-trolleys to get acquainted with all the charming attractions behind the marina area, they loop through the backstreets and begin at the cruise terminal, but you can hop on and off as you please.
 Shopping is a given downtown; the retail offering is an eclectic mix of locally owned little mainstays mixed in with large modern new designer emporiums and retail giants.
 And there are few better places to purchase quality jewelry at great prices than at the bevy of brand-name shops and reputable family-run businesses of Oranjestad.

 For a comprehensive exploration of downtown on foot, take a guided excursion with Aruba Walking Tours that includes a stop at the National Archeological Museum, and they also offer a Fusions of the World foodie tour at night.
 Explore the back streets further to find legendary establishments like Driftwood which have been serving fresh fish to both locals and visitors alike for over 35 years.
 (They also run Driftwood Deep Sea fishing charters and will cook your catch for you at their restaurant, too.)
 And seek out new spots like Taste My Aruba in an area further down that’s fast becoming the new restaurant row in a gorgeously restored 100-year-old-house on Wilhelminastraat.